biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 > Conclusion: The two platforms offer quite different approaches that help beginners to step into the industry.
 It depends on your expectation and time span to decide which approach suits you better.

 ## Background
 Last year, when I decided to begin my career in programming, I took some Computer Science courses including C++ in college.
 I found that it was very easy to forget what I learned through traditional lectures in classroom.
 Following the advice of a programmer friend, I shifted to Coursera and Udacity, and also explored some other online platforms on the market.
-Certainly, there are some other peers like Edx, Udemy, etc. I simply choose Coursera and Udacity as two categorial representitives here in order to compare their pros and cons for beginners who are confused as I was when facing the similar dilemma.

-This comparison is based on my experience of Java programming specializions (offered by Duke and UC San Diego) on Coursera and Full Stack Nanodegree on Udacity.

-## Why choose Coursera and Udacity to compare?
-Edx, Coursera, Udemy, Udacity......
-There are so many MOOCs available on the market.
-Basically, they can be characterized in two types: academic and industrial.
+Certainly, there are so many other MOOCs available on the market, such as Edx, Coursera, Udemy, Udacity, etc. Basically, they can be characterized in two types: academic and industrial.
 For example, most courses on Edx and Coursera are instructed by college faculties.
 Differently, experienced developers are more commonly to be instructors on Udemy and Udacity.
+Even though Microsoft began to offer coourses on Edx and theoratical computer science introduction courses are published on Udacity, the diversity trend did not change the genes on both sides.
+Therefore, I simply choose Coursera and Udacity as two categorial representitives here in order to compare their pros and cons for beginners who are confused as I was when facing the similar dilemma.

+This comparison is based on my experience of Java programming specializions (offered by Duke and UC San Diego) on Coursera and Full Stack Nanodegree on Udacity.

 ## Academic Coursera